sfc-gh-bwrobel/hackathon-the-acolyte-chatbot/doc/Path_Actors-Enrich.md

 1. Does he appear in The Acolyte?
 1. How does he appear in the Acolyte?
 1. List all characters that were killed in The Acolyte.

+Change models the chatbot is using, and check again!
+Rebooting the app in between will allow you to better compare.